Serving NJ, NYC, Jersey City, Edison, Freehold

 Commercially, concrete roadways can become dangerous or unusable.
 This often results in sections of runways and parking lots being closed down.
 In the example of trains, train service can be interrupted because of erosion and settlement beneath the track bed.

 This can cause problems at your home as well.
 Uneven sidewalks, walkways and steps can cause tripping, and sunken driveway slabs can make parking your car in the garage quite a challenge.
-PolyLEVEL is designed specifically to repair this type of problem in Woodbridge, Paterson, Mount Freedom, Brick, Short Hills, Toms River, Lakewood and throughout the surrounding areas.
+PolyLevel® is designed specifically to repair this type of problem in Woodbridge, Paterson, Mount Freedom, Brick, Short Hills, Toms River, Lakewood and throughout the surrounding areas.

 The polymer consists of two separate liquids that are combined right at the injection nozzle to trigger a chemical reaction that turns the blended ingredients into expanding, high-density foam.
 The foam flows into voids and between loose soil particles, expanding to about 15 times its initial volume.
 This expansive action effectively lifts settled concrete.
-An experienced technician, like Quality 1st Basement Systems's experts, can control the application to create just the right amount of raising pressure.
+An experienced technician, like those at Quality 1st Basement Systems, can control the application to create just the right amount of raising pressure.

 The polymer begins to harden quickly after doing its raising work.
 Within just 30 minutes, it reaches 90% of its final strength, enabling damaged concrete roads and slabs to be put back into service right away.
 The speed of polymer injection repairs is another huge advantage over mortar pumping.